-The length of a wave within this spectrum determines the colour that we see.
-For example, 600nm is orange, whereas 450 nm is blue and 550 nm is what we perceive as green.
-For us to see these colours, a wave with this length will have to end on our eye.
-So how do fruits & vegetables manage that?
+Once a wave is within the visible spectrum we can see it.
+What’s more, the specific length of that wave determines which colour it is that we see!
+For example, 600nm is orange, 450 nm is blue and 550 nm is what we perceive as green.
+For us to see one of these colours, a wave with this wavelength has to land onto our eye.

 Pigments are colour makers

 Now that we know how we see colour, we can look at those fruits & vegetables themselves.
 Why do they reflect & absorb these specific colours?
 This is where we have to switch from physics to chemistry.

 There is a special group of molecular structures that gives colour to fruits and vegetables, these are pigments.
 Pigments are not only present in foods, but are also used to colour a lot of other products such as paint, clothes, etc. Pigments are good in absorbing a specific set of wavelengths and reflecting the remainder, thus making colour.
 They have this ability due to their chemical structures.
 The atoms are organized in such a way that they are good in absorbing these specific wave lengths.